greatestofal/greatestofal/README.md

 - Hi, I’m Nnamdi Solomon Adibe
-- I’m interested in Software Development
+- I am a Full Stack Developer.
-- I write Python, HTML, CSS, Bootstrap, React, Node.js, and Javascript languages.
+- I write Python, HTML, CSS, Bootstrap, JavaScript, React, Node.js, Express.js, MySQL, Wordpress, and some other programming languages.
 - I’m looking to collaborate on all Full Stack Projects
 - 📫 How to reach me Email: techynnamdi@gmail.com or on Twitter @greatestofal Thank you!